 - ✓ If you are really interested in studying Law, then you could also take yourself along to a local criminal court to observe.
-At the back of this handout is a sheet explaining some of the things to remember if you do go and observe in court.
 Criminal courts are usually open to the public so don't feel apprehensive about going along on your own you won't be on your own!
-It can be a really good way of seeing what a career in law is like and you might also find some really interesting cases to watch... - ✓ Read the attached article "The Value of A Level Law" as well so that you can see how studying this really challenging yet extremely rewarding subject can benefit you - even if you don't want to become a lawyer! - ✓ Get back in touch with someone here at Higham Lane SFC if you have any other questions, or want any further information on how you could prepare to start studying the law.
+It can be a really good way of seeing what a career in law is like and you might also find some really interesting cases to watch... - ✓ Get back in touch with someone here at Higham Lane SFC if you have any other questions or want any further information on how you could prepare to start studying the law.